How to Prune Roses in the Fall Without Damaging Them

 Your Roses Deserve Expert Care

 With thoughtful pruning, gentle cleanup, and proper protection, your roses can emerge stronger each spring.
-Fall isn’t about hard cutting—it’s about setting the stage for next year’s beauty.
+Fall isn't about hard cutting, it's about setting the stage for next year's beauty.

-If your roses need attention this season—or if you’d like help preparing your garden for winter—contact Expert Pruning.
+If your roses need attention this season, or if you'd like help preparing your garden for winter, contact Expert Pruning.
 Our professional team serves homeowners across Portsmouth, Rye, Exeter, North Hampton, and the surrounding Seacoast communities, providing expert care for roses, ornamental trees, and fine gardens year-round.

 Contact Information: